galaxyproject/training-material/topics/computational-chemistry/tutorials/setting-up-molecular-systems/tutorial.md

 ### Manipulate the system
 > ### {% icon hands_on %} Hands-on: Make necessary modifications
 > Rename the hetero chain to BGLC and add ten disulfide bonds to the protein, as shown in the figure.
-Then press 'Next Step: Manipulate PDB' in the bottom right corner.
+Then press 'Next Step: Generate PDB' in the bottom right corner.
 > ![Snapshot of CHARMM-GUI renaming section]({% link topics/computational-chemistry/images/charmmgui-manipulate.png %} "Rename the chains in CHARMM-GUI")
 {: .hands_on}